cseda004/FoxChrome/README.md

 - I might as well add a new Windows 11-like UI which I’ve created the controls for in one of my other projects.
 - I’ve also thought of revamping the setting applier module which, to my recollection is pretty much a mess.
 - I'm also considering adding a language pack loader.
 The module for this feature has already been developed for one of my other projects.
+- Extending the features of .foxchrome file while ensuring backwards-compatibility (There are many things that it can import but not export - like extensions)
+- Adding a better extension installer feature (possibly with an option to remove or disable extensions that were blacklisted by a package)
+- Let the user override the installation block when an instance of Firefox is running

 Feel free to share any feature recommendations you might have, they are the most welcome! 😀